RedHatRanger/RHCE9Vagrant/rhce-practice-questions/16_lvm_yml_(HARD).md

 ```
 Instructions:

-16. Create logical volume named data of 1500M size from volume group "research"
+16. Create a logical volume named data of size 1500 MiB from the volume group research.

-i) Verify if vg not exist then it should debug msg "vg not found"
+i) Verify if the volume group research does not exist, and if so, display the debug message: "Volume group research not found".

-ii) 1500M lv size is not existed then is debug msg "Insufficient size of vg"
+ii) If the requested logical volume size (1500 MiB) cannot be created, display the debug message: "Could not create a logical volume of that size.
+Using 800 MiB instead." and proceed to create an 800 MiB volume.

-iii) If logical volume is created then assign file-system as "ext4"
+iii) If the logical volume is created, assign the file system as "ext4".

-iv) Do not perform any mounting for this lv.
+iv) Do NOT mount the logical volume in any way.

-v) The playbook name lvm.yml and run on all nodes.
+v) The playbook name is lv.yml and it should run on all managed nodes.
 ```

 (scroll down for an answer)